-At the time of inspection, the property was found to be in a condition fairly basic for its age and type.
-Externally, it should be appreciated that ongoing reactive maintenance and repairs to the building fabric may be prudent.
-The roof covering is predominantly original with weathered and chipped slates noted and the ongoing maintenance advice of a roofing contractor may be prudent.
-Upgrading works to areas of external masonry and rainwater fittings would also be beneficial.
-Internally, the property was found to be dated throughout.
-It is anticipated that an incoming purchaser will be required to undertake investment in order to modernise the property and this should be budgeted for accordingly.
-A number of items of disrepair have been outlined within this report and estimates should be obtained from suitably qualified contractors prior to any agreement to purchase.
+At the time of our inspection, the property was found to be in a condition fairly basic for its age and type.
+Externally, it should be appreciated that ongoing reactive maintenance to the building fabric will be required.
+The covering is showing signs of weathering with moss growth observed requiring clearance, whilst general upgrading works to areas of the rainwater fittings and external masonry would prove beneficial.
+Internally, the property was found to be in fair decorative order only.
+It is anticipated that an incoming purchaser may wish to undertake decorative upgrades and changes to suit their own individual tastes and this should be budgeted for accordingly.
+Items of disrepair have been outlined within this report and estimates should be obtained from suitably qualified contractors prior to any agreement to purchase.

-8.0 ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property)
+ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property)